Grants & Loans

 - Cost Share Grants to Prevent the Spread of Invasive Aquatic Plants.
 Grants are available for boat inspection/boater education programs to prevent invasive plant infestations and b) hand removal programs for lakes already infested.
 More Information about "invasive" grants.

-- State Municipal Construction Grant Program.
+- State Municipal Wastewater Grant Program.
 Grants for planning, design, and construction of wastewater treatment facilities.

 - Clean Water State Revolving Loan Fund (CWSRF or SRF).
 Low interest loans for the construction, expansion, and rehabilitation of wastewater facilities.

-More information about Municipal Construction Grants and SRF loans.
+More information about Municipal Wastewater Grants and SRF loans.

 - Nonpoint Source Water Pollution Control Grants ("319").
 Grants to prevent or reduce nonpoint source pollutant loadings entering water resources so that beneficial uses of the water resources are maintained or restored.
 More information about 319 grants.